inttny/ManagedThreadPool/readme.md

 		Console.WriteLine("I M wrtoen by another thread too, but defined in main method."); };

-	//the task will be started immediately by executed the following statement, because there are 10 threads running default and all threads are idle
+	//the task will be started immediately by executed the following statement
+	//because there are 10 threads running default and all threads are idle

         //if u want to increase/decrease the number of running threads, call the function below:
         //ManagedThreadPool.SetRunningThreads(8);